UCMercedACM/Chapter-Website/docs/onboarding/introduction.rst

 .. important::

   The previous database used on the old website is Firebase.
-Chances are, the database used will more than likely change for the rewrite.
+In lieu of this, the new website will use the same services.

 Obtaining the Firebase key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^